martinmalamov/Car-Rent/README.md

 Packages are - npm install bcrypt body-parser cookie-parser express express-handlebars express-validator jsonwebtoken mongoose mongodb nodemon</br>
 After installation on packages write in cmd or other terminal to run the server - npm(yarn) run start </br>

-The website have several pages(home , shared-rent with all publications which are have been made</br>,offer-rent , )</br>details-rent,offer-rent-edit, schedule-appointment,my-posts,login and register))</br>
+The website have several pages(home , shared-rent,offer-rent ,details-rent,</<.</br>offer-rent-edit, schedule-appointment,my-posts,login and register))</br>
 1.Home page is for all user who are guests of our app , to visit all other pages it's required to </br>have a account(registration).</br>
 2.After you create your registration(account) you will be able to login with your credentials.</br>
 3.You will be able to unlock the full potential of this application after your success login.</br>